coursera/courier/CONTRIBUTING.md

 sbt fulltest
 ``

-The bulk of the generator should be tested by adding schemas to `generator-test/src/main/pegasus` and adding tests against those schemas in `generator-test/src/test/scala`.
+The bulk of the generator is tested by `generator-test`.
+It contains schemas in `generator-test/src/main/pegasus` and contains uni tests against those schemas in `generator-test/src/test/scala`.

 These are all run via: